Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 Apply Contact Paper Stencil to Outdoor Rug

 I made a stencil on my Silhouette Portrait out of contact paper.
-I meant to show you how I use these types of stencils and forgot to take a picture.
-The entire piece of contact paper was placed on the rug before any weeding of letters was done.
-You can see in this picture I still needed to weed the ER in CAMPER.
+I meant to show you how I use these types of stencils, but I forgot to take a picture.
+The entire piece of contact paper was placed on the rug before any letter weeding was done.
+You can see in this picture that I still needed to weed the ER in CAMPER.

 I used the backing paper and painter’s tape to protect the outdoor rug from getting overspray.

 The contact paper stencil curled when the spray paint was applied.
-Again, I sprayed straight down without using any angle at all.
+Again, I sprayed straight down without any angle.

 Yeah, that didn’t work!
-The camera saw it pretty well, but the spray-painted stencil was not showing up in this image and real life.
+The camera saw it pretty well, but the spray-painted stencil did not show up in this image or in real life.

 I used a black paint pen to trace the Happy Camper letters and the inside and outside of the stenciled camper.
 Do you LOVE the sea glass color as much as I do?
 I wish the lettering and the trailer were larger.